 Columbia Golf Cart Accident Lawyer

-With over four decades of combined personal injury experience, the law firm of Auger & Auger has seen thousands of injuries — and we understand just how life-changing they can be.
+With over four decades of combined personal injury experience, the law firm of Auger & Auger Accident and Injury Lawyers has seen thousands of injuries — and we understand just how life-changing they can be.
 When it comes to golf carts, we have discovered that people don’t always take these small vehicles as seriously as they should.
 Driver inexperience, horseplay, and driving while intoxicated can all contribute to collisions.
 We have a Columbia golf cart accident attorney ready to represent you, whether your incident occurred on or off the green.

 Golf carts are often seen as a toy — especially by teenage drivers who are now hitting the streets in higher numbers than ever before—driving close to the maximum speed and taking a hard left causes passengers to be thrown from the vehicle.
 Teenagers and other operators must know these risks before taking the wheel.
 The leading two causes of the most severe injuries are roll-over and passenger ejection.